Angyu-Wu/Data-Engineering/README.md

-# Data engineering project in Databricks & Business intelligence in Power BI
+# Data engineering in Databricks & Business intelligence in Power BI
 •	Designed a data warehouse with a star schema for a retail company.

 •	Loaded three CSV files from local storage into Databricks database.